Happy Birthday Robert De Niro! 5 Of The Actor’s Best Roles

 Said to be the best U.S. actor of the era, Robert De Niro turns 75 today.
-Known for outstanding performances in many gangster roles, the New York- born actor is a legend.
+Known for outstanding performances in many gangster roles, the New York-born actor is a legend.

 Movie critics, especially those thinking back to the 1970’s and 80’s, believe De Niro is the best American screen actor.
 The star made masterful appearances on the big screen winning praise and more awards than possible to count.

 In his early years, De Niro showed brilliance between sensitivity and violence, critics say entire scenes played out across his face.
-The rang of films De Niro acted in was wide, gangster flicks to romantic comedies, but his success created the legend he is today.
+The range of films De Niro acted in was wide, gangster flicks to romantic comedies, but his success created the legend he is today.

-In celebration of his 75th birthday, here are 5 of the actor’s best roles, according to Rotten Tomatoes.
+In celebration of his 75th birthday, here are five of the actor’s best roles, according to Rotten Tomatoes.

 Dear America: Letters Home from Vietnam